mallocator/Elasticsearch-Exporter/README.md

 ## Changelog

+### 1.1.4
+* ES driver can now fetch more hits per scroll request
+* File driver is now set up properly so that data is streamed much faster
+* Fixed attaching events to same file resource multiple times
+* Fixed file driver not reading entire files
+* Added percentage output to peak memory used
+* Fixed some typos in the log messages

 ### 1.1.3
 * Fixed bug where sockets would wait forever to be released (thanks @dplate)
 * Fixed bug where the last few documents were not written to target driver (thanks @jostsg)